uQr/cordova-docs/DPS_test/articles/tips-and-workarounds/tips-and-workarounds-readme.md

-<properties pageTitle="Bower Tutorial"
+<properties pageTitle="Visual Studio Tools for Apache Cordova tips & workarounds"
   description="This is an article on bower tutorial" services="" documentationCenter="" authors="bursteg" />

-# Visual Studio Tools for Apache Cordova Tips & Workarounds
+# Visual Studio Tools for Apache Cordova tips & workarounds
 This repository contains a set tips and workarounds for [Apache Cordova](http://cordova.apache.org) generally in addition to the **Visual Studio 2015 RC** release of **[Tools for Apache Cordova](http://aka.ms/cordova)**.

 **Note that this documentation does not apply to Visual Studio 2013 CTPs.**